omundy/learn-git-milestones/README.md

 An introduction to Git and Github.

+- [PART 1 - Git Basics](#part-1---git-basics) - Install, configure, and peform basic operations
+- [PART 2 - Git Collaboration](#part-2---git-collaboration) - Forking, branching, pull requests

 ## Instructions

-Complete each task below, creating files and adding content inside the [completions](#completions) table when prompted with a ✏️  - After you finish, celebrate your Git proficiency! 🙌
+1. Complete each task below, creating files and adding content inside the [completions](#completions) table when prompted with a ✏️

-- Follow the instructions.
-Review course content as needed.
-- Sometimes I share the command you need, but you may need to read the documentation.
+1. Review course content as needed.
+Sometimes I share the command you need, but you may need to read the documentation.
-- This milestone is for multiple classes.
+1. This milestone is for multiple classes.
 Insert your own class name when prompted, for example: `critical-web-design`
+1. After you finish, celebrate your Git proficiency! 🙌

+site

+## PART 1 - Git Basics

+Install, configure, and peform basic operations

 ## 1. Install Git